 The Methodist Church in Tennant Creek had its share of problems.
 There was a student minister appointed in 1937.
 He was popular with the local folk and got on well with his Presbyterian friends at the AIM Welfare Hut.
 But there was a crisis Mr Beckett’s ministry and he fell victim to unpleasant gossip amongst the church.
 This was all very unpleasant for Mr Beckett.
 But his skills were obvious to Skipper Partridge and the AIM and so he was asked to take over running the Welfare Hut.

 The early years were a time of struggle, with staff for the Welfare Hut, people taking advantage of the good nature of staff and unpleasant behaviours of small town such as gossiping.
 But there were many positive steps taken to offer a place of Practical Christianity.
-The Hut’s billiard room, library and writing rooms and recreation room were well used.
+The Welfare Hut’s billiard room, library and writing rooms and recreation room were well used.
 A Sunday school was established with Christmas parties offered for the children of the town.
 There were regular Church Services offered by the AIM and other denominations.

 FEDERAL METHODIST INLAND MISSION Appointments